AMENDED PROPOSAL TO THE CONSTITUTION IN RED

 ARTICLE VIII: RESTORATION OF EXCLUDED MEMBERS- 8.001 The church has the right and the responsibility to restore members that have repented of their sin at the time of their Termination and Exclusion.
 Exclusion is for a hope of repentance.
 If that is accomplished, restoration and comfort are in order.
 (2 Cor 2:6-8)

 ARTICLE IX: OFFICERS- 9.001 The Elders shall be elected by the church from its Deacons.
+The vote shall be at least ¾ of the members.
 The Elders will ordain men that meet the Biblical qualifications.(Acts 14:23; Titus 1:5)

 9.002 The Deacons shall be elected by the church from its membership.
+The vote shall be at least ¾ of the members.
 They must first be tested.
 The Elders will ordain men and women that meet the biblical requirements.
 (Acts 6:1-6; 1 Tim 3:10)

 9.003 The Pastor or Chairman shall be elected by the Elders.
+The vote shall be at least ¾ of the members.
 He must meet the biblical qualifications.
 (Acts 14:23; Titus 1:5; 1 Peter 5:1-4) 9.004 The offices of this church shall be a Pastor or Chairman, Elder Board, Deacon Board, Secretary, and Treasurer.

 ARTICLE X: DUTIES OF THE OFFICERS-10.001 The Pastor and Elder Board shall exercise general supervision over the entire church so as to coordinate all activities.
 They will have the responsibility of all matters which require a decision and they shall bring motions before the church that need to be voted upon.
-(Acts 15:1-21; 1 Tim 5:17; Heb 13:17) These officers shall function as the general planning body of the church, setting forth the short and long range directions, and preparing an annual budget, according to the directions, that will be presented to the congregation for a vote.
+(Acts 15:1-21; 1 Tim 5:17; Heb 13:17) The vote shall be at least ¾ of the members.
+These officers shall function as the general planning body of the church, setting forth the short and long range directions, and preparing an annual budget, according to the directions, that will be presented to the congregation for a vote.
 These officers will be responsible for deciding request for expenditures outside of the approved budget.
 These officers will also deal will all disciplinary matters.
 There shall be a review of these officers every year at the annual business meeting.

 10.002 The Pastor or Chairman shall preside at all church business meetings.
 He shall keep order and see that all who ask for the floor receive it according to their request, and also, that none speaks out of turn or become unnecessarily lengthy.
 He shall control the words and actions of every speaker; so that no one casts reflections upon another's character and that all things are done relevant to the subject.
 He shall be an ex-officio member of all Boards, Committees, and organizations of the Church and may delegate this authority to someone on the Elder Board.
 He shall meet all of the Biblical requirements for being a Pastor and always remember the poor.
 Every year at the annual meeting this person shall be reviewed by the Elder Board for continuance or termination.
 This will be presented at the annual meeting.
 (1 Tim 3:1-7; 1 Tim 4:13-16; 1 Tim 5:17-19; Tit 1:6-9; Gal 2:10)